First Solar (FSLR) Q1 2017 Results - Earnings Call Transcript

 Tyler Charles Frank - Robert W. Baird & Co., Inc. (Private Wealth Management)

 Hi, guys.
 Thanks for taking the questions.
 Can you talk about what the current market is like for buyers and utility scale projects, both here in the U.S. and internationally as well as what you're seeing for demand from utilities here in the U.S.?
-And then shifting gears a bit, when you look at the cost for Series 6, now you had an opportunity to work on a little bit more.
+And then shifting gears a bit, when you look at the cost for Series 6, now you've had an opportunity to work on it a little bit more.
 Can you discuss where that's tracking to your expectations and where you expect the cost profile to get to once you start ramping capacity?
 Thank you.

 Mark R. Widmar - First Solar, Inc.